-Bridge Consultations Inpatient/Outpatient: is a single-session consultation conducted by a Network Outpatient Provider at a: - Psychiatric inpatient unit) or as Enhanced Acute Treatment Services (EATS) program.
-The Bridge Consultation is intended to provide therapeutic contact between an outpatient therapist and the Member to facilitate aftercare treatment planning prior to discharge and may be requested by the Member or the Member's family/guardian, the inpatient team, the EATS treatment team, the primary outpatient clinician or masters level outpatient liaison who is attempting to engage the Member in outpatient treatment.
-Regardless of the initiation source, the outpatient provider will arrange and coordinate the Bridge Consultation with the inpatient unit or EATS program.
-During the consultation it is expected that the outpatient clinician will meet face-to-face with the Member and attend the inpatient or EATS treatment team meeting or meet with the clinician who is a member of the treatment team.
+Bridge Consultations Inpatient/Outpatient: Is a single-session consultation conducted by a network outpatient provider at a psychiatric inpatient unit or as enhanced acute treatment services (E-ATS) program.
+The bridge consultation is intended to provide therapeutic contact betw een an outpatient therapist and the member to facilitate aftercare treatment planning prior to discharge and may be requested by the member or the member's family/guardian, the inpatient team, the E-ATS treatment team, the primary outpatient clinician or master's-level outpatient liaison who is attempting to engage the member in outpatient treatment.
+Regardless of the initiation source, the outpatient provider will arrange and coordinate the bridge consultation with the inpatient unit or E-ATS program.
+During the consultation it is expected that the outpatient clinician will meet face-to-face with the member and attend the inpatient or E-ATS treatment team meeting or meet with the clinician who is a member of the treatment team.

-Consultations in the ED: are an in-person meeting of at least 15 minutes' duration between a psychiatrist or Advanced Practice Registered Nurse Clinical Specialist and a member, at the request of the medical unit or attending physician, to assess the member's mental status, provide greater diagnostic clarity and/or assist the unit medical and nursing staff with a BH or psychopharmacological treatment plan for the member.
+Consultation in the ED: Is an in-person meeting of at least 15 minutes' duration between a psychiatrist or advanced practice registered nurse clinical specialist and a member, at the request of the medical unit or attending physician to assess the member's mental status, provide greater diagnostic clarity, and/or assist the unit medical and nursing staff with a BH or psychopharmacological treatment plan for the member.

-Medication Management: is the level of outpatient treatment where the primary service is provided by a qualified prescribing provider, either a psychiatrist or an advanced practice registered nurse (APRN).
-The prescriber evaluates the Member's need for psychotropic medications and provides a prescription and ongoing medical monitoring for efficacy and side effects of medication administration.
-There is also coordination of care with other mental health, medical, and substance use disorder providers.
-Telehealth services are available for Members with specific geographic, cultural, linguistic or special needs that cannot be met in their community but can be provided using a combination of interactive video, audio, and externally acquired images through a networking environment between a Member and a provider.
+Medication Management: Is the level of outpatient treatment where the primary service is provided by a qualified prescribing provider, either a psychiatrist or an advanced practice registered nurse (APRN).
+The prescriber evaluates the member's need for psychotropic medications and provides a prescription and ongoing medical monitoring for efficacy and medication side effects.
+Psychiatric medication prescribers are expected to coordinate care with other mental health, medical, and substance use providers.
+Telehealth services are available for members with specific geographic, cultural, linguistic, or special needs that cannot be met in their community.
+Telehealth can be provided using a combination of interactive video and audio.
 Medication visits may consist specifically of a psychopharmacological evaluation, prescription, review, and/or monitoring by the prescriber.
-Visits may also include counseling and/or coordination of care w/other physicians, other qualified health care professionals or agencies.
+Visits may also include counseling and/or coordination of care with other physicians or other qualified health care professionals or agencies.

-Behavioral Health Outpatient Services for Substance Use Disorder
+Behavioral Health Covered Outpatient Services for Substance Use

-Ambulatory Withdrawal Services (also known as ambulatory detoxification) ASAM Level 2.D: is provided in an outpatient clinical setting, under the direction of a physician, and is designed to stabilize the medical condition of an individual experiencing an episode of substance use or withdrawal complications.
-Ambulatory withdrawal services are indicated when the individual experiences physiological distress during withdrawal, but where the situation is not life threatening.
+Ambulatory Withdrawal Services (also known as ambulatory detoxification) ASAM Level 2.D: Are provided in an outpatient clinical setting, under the direction of a physician, and is designed to stabilize the medical condition of an individual experiencing an episode of substance use or withdraw al complications.
+Ambulatory withdraw al services are indicated when the individual experiences physiological distress during withdraw al, but where the situation is not life threatening.
 The individual may or may not require medication, and 24-hour nursing is not required.
 The severity of the individual's symptoms determines the setting, as well as the amount of nursing and physician supervision necessary, during treatment.
-Ambulatory withdrawal services can be provided in an intensive outpatient program.
+Ambulatory withdraw al services can be provided in an intensive outpatient program.